 Additional Reimbursable Costs:

-Reasonable expenses including travel and living costs and other project related costs (such as hardware and software which, [with Customer’s prior approval] may be acquired by MuleSoft to support the project implementation) shall be invoiced to Customer ([approval of expenses in advance shall not be required]).
+Reasonable expenses including travel and living costs and other project related costs (such as hardware and software, which, may be acquired by MuleSoft to support the project implementation) shall be invoiced to Customer).
 MuleSoft consultants will be entitled to home (or equivalent) visits every weekend unless an agreement is reached on a case-by-case basis.
 Budgetary travel costs are estimated to be 20%-25% of labour costs and should be incorporated into any required purchase order to ensure timely payment.
-[Or insert custom T&E text if needed].

 Hardware Sizing: